suyuan32/simple-admin-doc/src/guide/quick-start/codegen/rpc_example.md

 > And then you can call in via l.svcCtx.ExampleRpc in logic code

-> simple admin example api 地址 https://github.com/suyuan32/simple-admin-example-api
+> simple admin example api  https://github.com/suyuan32/simple-admin-example-api